michaelkoetter/MotorThing/README.md

 used.
 This transceiver needs three GPIO pins, so make sure your ESP8266 has them.

-For development, the _nodeMCU v2_ board is a good choice.

 ![Transceiver Connection](doc/transceiver.png?raw=true)

 ## Building the Firmware